HTML has links - PDF has Authentication

 Fee structure.

 (1) Fees in this chapter are in U.S. dollars and are established to cover costs of administering the WA ELAP.
-Fees shall be assessed for each parameter or method within each matrix, except as noted in subsection (3) of this section.
-The fee per parameter or method for each category, and the maximum fee per category where applicable, are identified in Table 1.
+The department shall assess fees for each parameter or method within each matrix, except as noted in subsection (3) of this section.
+Laboratories are charged using the fee structure of the fiscal year covering the effective date the department issues a determination on a laboratory's accreditation application, renewal of its accreditation, or a revision of a laboratory's scope of accreditation.
+The fee schedule per parameter or method for each category are identified in:

 (2) Examples of parameters or methods for each category are published in the procedural manual.
 Accreditation may be requested for parameters in addition to those listed in the procedural manual.